Manu Lecomte

-Emmanuel "Manu" Lecomte (born 16 August 1995) is a Belgian basketball player who last played for Start Lublin of the Polish Basketball League (PLK).
+Emmanuel "Manu" Lecomte (born 16 August 1995) is a Belgian basketball player for Anwil Włocławek of the Polish Basketball League (PLK).
 He played college basketball for the Baylor Bears and Miami Hurricanes and for the Belgian national team.

 Career

 College

 He played two years at Miami, before transferring to Baylor.
 He scored 7.7 points and dished out 2.3 assists per game while shooting 42.5 percent from the field as a sophomore.
 However, he saw his minutes fall playing alongside Ángel Rodríguez.

 As a senior at Baylor, Lecomte averaged 16.2 points per game and was named to the Second-team All-Big 12.

 Professional

 He went undrafted in the 2018 NBA draft but signed with the Dallas Mavericks in the NBA Summer League.

 He joined the Agua Caliente Clippers of the NBA G League for the 2018–19 season after being selected 20th overall in the G League draft.

 On 28 March 2019 he signed with Liga ACB team UCAM Murcia.
 Lecomte joined Gran Canaria in February 2020, averaging 5.4 points and 1.0 assist per game.
 On October 13, he signed with Fraport Skyliners of the Basketball Bundesliga.

 On 27 January 2021 he signed with Élan Béarnais of the French LNB Pro A. On 2 March 2021 he signed with BC Prienai of the Lithuanian Basketball League.
 Lecomte averaged 14.9 points, 5.1 assists and 2.1 rebounds per game.
 On September 16, he signed with BC Jonava.

 On 12 November 2022 he signed with Hapoel Eilat of the Israeli Basketball Premier League.

 On 6 February 2023 he signed with Budućnost VOLI of the ABA League and EuroCup.

 On 6 September 2023 hé signed with Liège Basket of the BNXT League.

 On 30 July 2024 he signed with Start Lublin of the Polish Basketball League (PLK).

+On July 14, 2026, he signed with Anwil Włocławek of the Polish Basketball League (PLK).